If you’ve not read the previous post on supplements, here’s a quick reminder of the 5 categories of gastric supplement ingredients and how they work:

 Sodium bicarbonate – an antacid

-Yeast/Yea Sacc/Brewers Yeast – these are all the same thing; a strain of yeast called Saccharomyce Cerevisie!
+Yeast/Yea Sacc/Brewers Yeast – these are all the same thing; a yeast called Saccharomyce Cerevisie!

 As the name suggests, Brewers Yeast is yeast that is a by-product of the brewing industry.
 It is dead and is a prebiotic.